IBM/LCN/README.md

 ```

 ## Approximate Marginal Inference for LCNs
-For approximate marginal inferece, we can use the ARIEL message-passing scheme implemented in the `ApproximateInference` class available in the `lcn.inference.approximate.marginal` module.
+For approximate marginal inferece, we can use the ARIEL message-passing scheme implemented in the `ApproximateInference` class available in the `lcn.inference.approx_marginal` module.
 The algorithm computes approximate lower and upper probability bounds on the posterior probability of the LCN's propositions.
 As before, we can use the following example:

 ```
-import lcn.inference.approximate.marginal.ApproximateInference
+import lcn.inference.approx_marginal.ApproximateInference

 # Specify the LCN program
 file_name = "examples/asia.lcn"